On Robustness of Individualized Decision Rules: Numerical Studies

-Recall the motivating example in Figure \ref{fig:toy} that shows the importance of risk controls in estimating optimal IDRs.
-In this subsection, we conduct some numerical analysis to further demonstrate this finding.
-In particular, the covariate of gender is generated by uniform distribution over $\{1, -1\}$, where $1$ and $-1$ denotes male and female respectively.
-The corresponding outcome $R$ is generated by the following model:
+We use one toy example to demonstrate the necessity of tail control.
+In particular, the categorical covariate gender $X$ is generated by the uniform distribution over $\{1, -1\}$, where $1$ and $-1$ denote male and female respectively.
+Based on the randomly assigned treatment, the corresponding outcome $R$ is generated by the following model:

 where $\epsilon_1 \sim \calN(-0.1, 1)$ and $\epsilon_2 \sim \calN(0, 0.5)$.
+The corresponding plot is given in Figure \ref{fig:toy}.
 We consider training data with the sample size $n = 200$ and independently generated test data of size $10000$.
-Based on test data, in Figure \ref{fig:toy2}, we plot box plots of three different outcome distributions if treatments follow estimated IDRs by $l_1$-PLS, linear RWL, and $l2$-DC-CVaR respectively.
-Based on these box plots, we can observe that since there is not much difference between these two treatments based on the expected outcome, the empirical mean of value functions resulted from these three methods are indistinguishable.
-However, besides maximizing the expected outcome for each individual, our methods also control the tails of subjects.
-The resulting outcome distribution by our method is more stable, and thus has less variability than those of $l_1$-PLS and linear RWL.
+Based on test data, in Figure \ref{fig:toy2}, we plot box plots of five different outcome distributions if treatments follow estimated IDRs by $l_1$-PLS, linear-RWL, $\text{IPWEQ}_{0.5}$, $\text{QR}_{0.5}$, and $l2$-$\text{CVaR}_{0.5}$, respectively.
+Based on these box plots, we can observe that since there is not much difference between these two treatments based on the expected outcome, the empirical mean of value functions resulted from these five methods are indistinguishable.
+However, besides improving the expected or median outcome for each individual, our methods also control the tails of individuals, thus prefer treatments with less variability.
+The resulting outcome distribution by our method is more stable, and thus has less variability than the other four methods.
+If we choose different $\gamma$ for $\text{IPWEQ}_\gamma$ and $\text{QR}_\gamma$, e.g., 0.25, their resulting outcome distributions will be similar to ours since they focus more on the tail like our proposed method.